Code-with-jaycee/Data-visualization-/README.md

 4. <b>Remove the legend and provide direct labels for the information.</b>A direct labeling system eliminates the need to constantly refer back and forth between the legend as well as the information being shown.
 As provided  there is enough room for the labels to be legible, you should always try to label your segments directly with the value.

 <h4>Histogram</h4>

+<b>When to use histogram</b>

+One common type of graph is the histogram.
+It's a handy tool for summarizing interval-scaled data, whether those measurements are continuous or discontinuous.
+It's a useful way to show the key characteristics of the data's distribution.

+# Example
 <img src="https://user-images.githubusercontent.com/87891857/211313451-ba688e5e-0d93-459f-81c3-621de32bfb9e.png" alt="Histogram" title="Optional title" width=50% height=50%>
 <h4>Line Chart</h4>
 <b>When to use line graph</b><br>